zowe/zowe-client-java-sdk/README.md

 SDK release version 2 and above uses Unirest for Java for Http functionality.

-Unirest library provides the ability to retrieve IBM z/OSMF JSON error document.
+Unirest's library provides the ability to retrieve IBM z/OSMF JSON error document.

 For example, the following http GET request will result in an HTTP 500 error: